 Sponsors of persons not selected for either lottery will be entitled to a refund of their USCIS filing fees.

 Anyone who is found to have duplicate H-1B petitions submitted on his behalf will be disqualified from both lotteries in accordance with USCIS regulations published on March 24, 2008.
-We link to these regulations and to the USCIS Fact Sheet and H-1B FAQ from
+We link to these regulations and to the USCIS Fact Sheet.

 What follows is some pertinent advice for those not selected: